 Scope and syllabus

-This course is a core component of the MA Comparative Literature (Asia & Africa), MA Cultural Studies, and MA Postcolonial Studies.
-Following on from the core course on Cultural Studies with reference to Africa and Asia, and from the additional region-specific courses taken on the programme, the students will extend their regional knowledge with reference to theoretical and methodological frameworks taught in the core course.
+This module is a core component of the MA Comparative Literature (Asia & Africa), MA Cultural Studies, and MA Postcolonial Studies.
+Following on from the core module on Cultural Studies with reference to Africa and Asia, and from the additional region-specific courses taken on the programme, the students will extend their regional knowledge with reference to theoretical and methodological frameworks taught in the core module.
 The topic of the dissertation is left to students to decide according to their interests, and subject to the approval of the supervisor and relevant programme convenor.
-On the basis of supervised research, the student is expected to write 10,000 word dissertation which:
+On the basis of supervised research, the student is expected to write a dissertation which:

 - meets acceptable standards of academic writing and presentation

 - shows a critical understanding of the relevant literature

 - develops a focused and clear argument, supported by the relevant use of theoretical material and evidence

 - makes an original contribution to the area of research.
 The original component of the dissertation can be achieved in a number of ways, among them, the presentation of new data/evidence, (re)analysis of further development of existing analyses, and the critical revaluation or re-interpretation of existing theoretical material with reference to Asia and/or Africa.

 Method of assessment